Kolka2/AutoAppInstaller/README.md

 ## Purpose

 I was curious if I could automate this process to avoid manually installing dozens of apps after a factory reset or ROM change.
 I know there are some backup apps that achieve a similar result.
 But I want the apps to be downloaded from the official stores if they are available there.

+## TODO

+- [] Add check whether an app is already installed before opening its page in the store.
+- [] Replace counters with the post-install test.

 ## Useful links